 It’s no secret that a many Walmarts are in ‘less than desirable locations’.
 We’ve noticed an influx of people hanging out at Walmart parking lots panhandling and loitering.
-One doesn’t have to have a Criminology degree to know that they’re not for the good which leaves question why anyone would want to even stay there anyway.
+One doesn’t have to have a Criminology degree to know that they’re not for the good which leaves question why anyone would want to even park overnight at a Walmart anyway.

 How to find Walmarts overnight parking for RVs?

 It would be in your best interest to double check with the manager and firmly ask, “so there’s no local ordinance that will tell me otherwise, right?”

 So, there is an actual phone app that you can download called All-Stays Walmart Overnight Parking.
 The app is rated “Excellent” by Wired Magazine and seen in Harvard Business Review.